-Training pads are an essential part of trying to toilet train your puppy.
-The younger your puppy is, the harder they find it to control their bladder, so if they’ve got to go – they’ve got to go.
 Using either training pads, a waterproof bed, or a combination of both can prevent unfortunate accidents, ruined furniture, and slippery floors.
 Housetraining takes time and effort so be prepared.

 Puppy gates are the best way to keep your new four-legged friend out of a room, or away from any other pets or children that could potentially cause them harm.
-As we mentioned, puppies come with newfound curiosity and if you have to leave them alone at any point ( and you should for short periods, to increase their independence) using a puppy gate is the most effective method to keep them confined to a safe area.
+As we mentioned, puppies come with newfound curiosity and if you have to leave them alone at any point (and you should for short periods, to increase their independence) using a puppy gate is the most effective method to keep them confined to a safe area.